 Across our portfolio of brands, we are continuously working with our suppliers and supply chain partners to ensure our coffee and tea are responsibly sourced.

 At Inspire we are committed to the humane treatment of animals.
 We do not own, raise, process, or transport livestock, but we recognize that animal welfare is an important part of a safe and sustainable food supply chain.

 Furthermore, our brands require suppliers to follow applicable FDA guidelines related to antibiotic use.
 This includes the judicious use of antibiotics, under the supervision of a veterinarian, to prevent or treat illness in animals.

 Our efforts to better understand expectations within our industry and to evaluate the industry’s capacity to meet our goals continue in conjunction with our suppliers and leading industry associations.
 Inspire remains committed to monitoring emerging animal welfare practices and research to stay informed about the latest advances in animal welfare, as well as food safety and quality.

 Recent progress across our family of brands includes:

 - In 2020, Arby’s met its commitment to transition to cage-free eggs.

 - Arby’s, Buffalo Wild Wings, and Sonic’s Fish Sandwiches are made with wild-caught Alaskan Pollock that is sustainably sourced based on the Marine Stewardship Council Certified benchmark.

 - As of 2018, any chicken menu items offered in Dunkin’ restaurants are sourced from chickens raised without antibiotics from conception to consumption.

-- Sonic is continuing to make positive progress in its sourcing of cage-free eggs and is on track to reach 100% by 2025.
+- Sonic is continuing to make positive progress in its sourcing of cage-free eggs.